-Itching from a tick bite?
-You don't have to walk deep into the woods, or wade through tall grass to come in contact with ticks.
+Itching from a mosquito or tick bite?
+You don't have to walk deep into the woods, or wade through tall grass to come in contact with ticks or mosquitoes.
 Weeding the flower bed, dining on the patio, and playing fetch with the dog, are activities we enjoy outside.
-Pesky ticks are also active outdoors during warm weather.
+Pesky insects are also active outdoors during warm weather.

 Prevention is the best way to avoid the irritating bite, the itching, and the devastating effects of Lyme disease, Rocky Mountain spotted fever, and other tick-borne diseases.
-Ticks may be out in full force, but there are natural remedies that are safer to use than Deet, we can buy or make to fend them off.
+We want to prevent the likelihood of contracting West Nile virus and encephalitis (inflammation of brain tissue) from virus carrying mosquitoes as well.
+Ticks and mosquitoes may be out in full force, but there are natural remedies that are safer to use than Deet, we can buy or make to fend them off.

 1 1/2 cups Purified Water